-After that you are ready to use it in the field.
+After that, you are ready to use it in the field.
 You could even do the priming out in the field if you have no other option.
 Simply discard this first batch of water as there will be particules from the activated carbon in it.

 Many hikers use hydration reservoirs as alternatives to bulky water bottles but this can present a problem when using a water filter.
-Thankfully Katadyn made the Hiker Pro compatible with majority of hydration bladders.
+Thankfully Katadyn made the Hiker Pro compatible with the majority of hydration bladders.
 The Hiker Pro comes with Quick Connect fittings which allow you to attach input and output hoses easily.
-These hoses will attach to any third party reservoir that also uses ¼” drinking tubes/hoses.
+These hoses will attach to any third-party reservoir that also uses ¼” drinking tubes/hoses.

 The Hiker Pro is a popular filter that is perfect for outdoor enthusiasts of all types.